Crucial days ahead as debt ceiling deal goes for vote and Biden calls lawmakers for support

 To those progressive Democrats raising concerns about the package, the president had a simple message: “Talk to me.”

 As lawmakers size up the 99-page bill, few are expected to be fully satisfied with the final product.
-But Democrat Biden and Republican McCarthy are counting on pulling majority support from the political center, a rarity in divided Washington, to join in voting to prevent a catastrophic federal default.
+But Biden, a Democrat, and McCarthy, a Republican, are counting on pulling majority support from the political center, a rarity in divided Washington, to join in voting to prevent a catastrophic federal default.

 Wall Street will open early Tuesday morning delivering its own assessment, as the U.S. financial markets that had been closed when the deal was struck over the weekend show their reaction to the outcome.